Why is engagement at work important and how do you ensure that your engagement is high?

 Now you know why it’s good to measure employee engagement, but how do you do it best?
 Of course, you want your workplace to be the best option for employees.
 In order to improve the business and increase employee engagement, you must first know what needs to be improved.

 The easiest way to identify your challenges is to turn directly to your employees and ask for feedback.
 You can do this by performing a major employee survey or smaller pulse surveys, for instance.
+You can also use eNPS software to see whether employees would recommend your company as employer.
 This way, you can quickly gather valuable insights and act on them to create improvement.
 When you act on feedback, you are listening to your employees’ voices while improving their experience and driving engagement.

 Netigate’s engagement model